node-saml/passport-saml/README.md

  * `entryPoint`: identity provider entrypoint
  * `issuer`: issuer string to supply to identity provider
  * `cert`: see 'security and signatures'
+ * `alt_cert`: see 'security and signatures' - allows for multiple certs in light of IdP certificate rotation
  * `privateCert`: see 'security and signatures'
  * `decryptionPvk`: optional private key that will be used to attempt to decrypt any encrypted assertions that are received
 * Additional SAML behaviors